Azure/iotedge-lorawan-starterkit/docs/adr/discovery.md

 We propose to add an ASP.NET Core Web Application to the OSS starter kit that exposes an endpoint for service discovery.
 The Web App can deployed anywhere (as a highly available cloud service per default, or as an on-premises service for more flexibility).
 With respect to configuration and health probe, we will implement two simple approaches initially, and expand the functionality in a second stage.

 In the initial version, we will  health check.
 We will rely on the fact that if a LBS reconnects to the discovery service, the LNS was not available.
 By using a round-robin distribution mechanism based on in-memory state, we can guarantee reasonably well that the LBS will be connected to a different LNS in a second attempt.
-TODO: verify, whether this requires to configure the TC_TIMEOUT on the stations (and whether that actually works).
+This takes place after around two minutes.

 The configuration to resolve the problem of LNS having different network boundaries, we rely on configuring the subset of available network servers through a configuration value in the station twin.
 We will recommend [Automatic device management at scale with Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-automatic-device-management) for central management of stations with the same network boundaries.